-The Company serves geographically diverse markets and sells a very wide range of products and services.
+The Company sells a broad range of products and services across geographically and culturally diverse markets.
 Operational scale can be difficult to achieve and the complexity of the Company's business model is higher compared to more narrowly-focused or larger retailers.
 Management continuously assesses the strength of its customer value offer to ensure that specific markets, products and services are financially attractive.
 The Company's Pure Retail initiative is focused on simplifying work across the Company, with a focus on stores.
 To the extent the Company is not successful in developing and executing its strategies, it could have an adverse effect on the financial condition and performance of the Company.